How Can CPG Brands Establish a DTC eCommerce Channel?

 PepsiCo’s Frito-Lay built off its initial direct-to-consumer success by unveiling more than 60 new potato chip bags that featured 31 Everyday Smilers.
 Consumers could learn more about the initiative by scanning a QR Code on the back of the pack to unveil an augmented reality experience.

-The direct-to-consumer eCommerce channel for CPG brands has changed the way brands interact with customers by including interactive technologies on the product packaging that helps them engage with their brands further via gamified experiences, freebies, and discounts.
+The DTC eCommerce channel for CPG brands has changed the way brands interact with customers by including interactive technologies on the product packaging that helps them engage with their brands further via gamified experiences, freebies, and discounts.

 QR Codes and NFC tags can help CPG brands understand their target audience better to help launch products and services in line with their target market.

-Although major brands such as Hershey’s and Wrigleys distribute their products to brick-and-mortar retailers, they typically do not showcase diverse products on their shelves as opposed to eCommerce retailers.
+Although major brands such as Hershey’s and Wrigleys distribute their products to brick-and-mortar retailers, they typically do not showcase diverse products on their shelves as opposed to DTC eCommerce retailers.

 One of the most common mistakes CPG brands make is believing that physical retail success can be directly and easily attributed to online success and that by selling the exact product configuration both online and offline.

 But, indeed, it is not.

 In the same regard, effectively selling products on eCommerce platforms and offline retailers requires a re-evaluation of the brand’s product offerings.